 Hey!
 Hope you are doing well and enjoying your life.
-This post is all about how you can use a multimeter, the resistance measurement device, to measure a resistance of any resistor that you come across.
+This post is all about how you can use a multimeter to measure a resistance of any resistor that you come across.

 I suggest, to learn quickly and efficiently, grab your multimeter and some random resistors that you have and go along as you read the post, apply what you read and this will stay in your minds forever (I tell you! 😊).

 If you do not own a multimeter and don’t know what to buy and from where?

 I have quick suggestions for you.
 They have all the basic features you will require as a newbie and guess what, they are affordable as well.
 If you want to learn in detail about these multimeters, you can visit the post here.

 - 1 Resistance measurement for beginners using a digital multimeter

 - 2 Resistor setting on a digital multimeter

 - 3 Step by step guide to measure resistance using a multimeter

 - 4 Quick tips to remember

 - 5 An insight into my personal experience as a newbie (My Story)